2013 National League Championship Series: Aftermath

 Hanley Ramirez and Joe Kelly would eventually become teammates in Boston after Ramirez signed a free agent contract with the Red Sox during the 2014-2015 off-season (Kelly had been traded to Boston at the previous season's trade deadline).
 The 95-mph pitch from Kelly in the first inning of game one fractured Ramirez's rib and turned the entire series on its head.
-Kelly eventually became a Dodger in 2019 and even became a fan favorite.
-2009-2013 Cardinal David Freese also became a popular Dodger for his clutch hitting during the twilight years of his career after being traded there from Pittsburgh in 2018.
-2012-2013 Dodgers starting 2nd baseman Mark Ellis joined the Cardinals for the 2014 season, which was the last year of his career.
+Kelly eventually became a Dodger in 2019 and even became a fan favorite, winning a World Series with them in 2020 and 2024.
+David Freese and Mark Ellis would both later play for the NLCS-opposition, with Freese reaching another World Series with the Dodgers in 2018.

 The two teams met again in the postseason in the 2021 National League Wild Card Game, with the Dodgers winning in the ninth on a two-run Chris Taylor walk-off home run.